-Teachers are advised to take a calm, unemotional problem solving approach when dealing with incidents of bullying behaviour reported by pupils, staff or parents.
+Teachers are advised to take a calm, unemotional problem-solving approach when dealing with incidents of bullying behaviour reported by pupils, staff or parents and the dignity and privacy of all parties should be maintained.

-- In investigating and dealing with bullying, the teacher will exercise his/her professional judgement to determine whether bullying has occurred and how best the situation might be resolved; - All reports, including, (in the case of a child) anonymous reports, of bullying will be investigated and dealt with by the relevant teacher.
+- All reports, including, (in the case of a child) anonymous reports, of bullying will be investigated and dealt with by the relevant teacher.
 In that way pupils will gain confidence in 'telling'.
 This confidence factor is of vital importance.
 It will be made clear to all pupils that when they report incidents of bullying they are not considered to be telling tales but are behaving responsibly and dealing with bullying.
-The teacher will exercise his/her professional judgement to determine whether bullying has occurred and how best the situation might be resolved. - Non-teaching staff such as secretaries, special needs assistants (SNAs), caretakers, cleaners must be encouraged to report any incidents of bullying behaviour witnessed by them, or mentioned to them, to the relevant teacher. - Parents and pupils are required to co-operate with any investigation and assist the school in resolving any issues and restoring, as far as is practicable, the relationships of the parties involved as quickly as possible; - It is very important that all involved (including each set of pupils and parents) understand the above approach from the outset. - Incidents are generally best investigated outside the classroom situation to ensure the privacy of all involved. - All interviews should be conducted with sensitivity and with due regard to the rights of all pupils concerned.
-Pupils who are not directly involved can also provide very useful information in this way. - When analysing incidents of bullying behaviour, the relevant teacher should seek answers to questions of What?
+The teacher will discuss with the Principal and class SEN teacher and a judgement will be made on whether bullying has occurred and how best the situation might be resolved. - Non-teaching staff such as secretaries, special needs assistants (SNAs), caretakers, cleaners must be encouraged to report any incidents of bullying behaviour witnessed by them, or mentioned to them, to the relevant teacher. - Parents and pupils are required to co-operate with any investigation and assist the school in resolving any issues and restoring, as far as is practicable, the relationships of the parties involved as quickly as possible; - It is very important that all involved (including each set of pupils and parents) understand the above approach from the outset.

+- All interviews/discussions should be conducted with sensitivity and with due regard to the rights and privacy of all pupils concerned.
+Pupils who are not directly involved can also provide very useful information in this way. - When analysing incidents of alleged bullying behaviour, the relevant teacher should seek answers to questions of What?
 Where?
 When?
 Who?
 And Why?
-This should be done in a calm manner, setting an example in dealing effectively with a conflict in a non-aggressive manner.

-• If a group is involved, each member should be interviewed individually at first.
+This should be done in a calm manner, setting an example in dealing effectively with a conflict in a non-aggressive manner. - If a group is involved, each member should be interviewed individually at first.

 Thereafter, all those involved should be met as a group.
-At the group meeting, each member should be asked for his/her account of what happened to ensure that everyone in the group is clear about each other's statements.
+At the group meeting, each member should be asked for his/her account of what happened to ensure that everyone in the group is clear about each other's statements. - Each member of a group should be supported through the possible pressures that they may face them from the other members of the group after interview by the teacher. - It may also be appropriate or helpful to ask those involved to write down their account of the incident(s).